JichouP/obsidian-marp-plugin/README.md

 ## Export Slides

+**You need to install Node.js to export slides, because this plugin uses the `npx` command to export slides.**
 You can choose your preferred format from PDF, PPTX, and HTML.
 **Output is always to the `Downloads` directory.**